Blogs

 Picking the right historical data is fundamental.
 The selected data should mirror the market conditions your strategy targets.
 This ensures realistic and relevant backtesting results.

 The data selected should cover a diverse range of scenarios.
 Include bull, bear, and sideways markets.
-Variety helps test strategy robustness across different conditions.
+Variety helps test the strategy's robustness across different conditions.

 Checklist for historical data selection: